NINAnor/sscd/docs/sscd_evaluate.md

 <!-- <br/> -->

-### Additional software requirements
+#### Annotation tools

-There are [many][1] annotation tools available for labelling objects in images.
+- There are [many][1] annotation tools available for labelling objects in images.

-For its simplicity, speed and ease of use, we recommend [*LabelImg*][2].
-For installation, follow the [instructions][4] according to the appropriate OS.
+- For its simplicity, speed and ease of use, we recommend [*LabelImg*][2].
+Installation instructions are described [here][4].

-Please note, the evaluation tool expects annotation files to be in Pascal VOC format.
+>Note: the evaluation tool expects annotation files to be in Pascal VOC format.
 Thus, if using a different annotation software  without the option of Pascal VOC as an output format, annotations will need to be converted accordingly (e.g. this [python package][3] offers a range of format conversions).